urcodeboijorto574/compilers-ntua/README.md

 - Function declarations and definitions: A function declaration must always be followed by its corresponding function definition.
 The parameters of a function's declaration and definition must match types and can not match names.

 For more information about the technicalities of the Grace programming language, see the grace2023.pdf file.

+### Grace compiler

+- Take grace program from standard input and print the intermediate or the final code to standard output.

+- Perform optimizations on the intermediate and the final code.

+- Provide informative error messages due to lexical, syntactic or semantic errors.

 ## Getting started